x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/exchange-admin-center-in-exchange-2013-exchange-2013-help.md

 Looking for the Exchange Online version of this topic?
 See [Exchange admin center in Exchange Online](https://technet.microsoft.com/library/jj200743\(v=exchg.150\)).

 Looking for the Exchange Online Protection version of this topic?
-See [Exchange admin center in Exchange Online Protection](https://technet.microsoft.com/library/jj723141\(v=exchg.150\)).
+See [Exchange admin center in Exchange Online Protection](https://docs.microsoft.com/microsoft-365/security/office-365-security/exchange-admin-center-in-exchange-online-protection-eop).

-Contents

-Accessing the EAC

-Common user interface elements in the EAC

-Supported browsers

 ## Accessing the EAC